veryobinna/doc-mgt/README.md

 7. Respond to any code review feedback

 ### Limitations
-1. Only text document files can be created and managed with this application
+1. Only text document files can be created and managed with this application.
-2. No Google/ Facebook/ Github login available
+2. No Google/ Facebook/ Github login available.
+3. Users have to populate the database themselves.

 ### FAQ
 1. How can i contact the owner of this project?